openrewrite/rewrite-docs/docs/recipes/java/testing/hamcrest/hamcrestmatchertoassertj.md

 | `String` | assertion | *Optional*.
 The AssertJ method to migrate to. | `isEqualTo` |
 | `String` | argumentType | *Optional*.
 The type of the argument to the Hamcrest `Matcher`. | `java.math.BigDecimal` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has no required configuration options.
 It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-testing-frameworks` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">